Members of our leadership team bring a variety of talents and expertise to the organization.

 Contact: snine [at] democraticeducation.org 1-800-878-5740, ext.
 6

 Dana has been deeply involved in the growing network of democratic education practitioners and supporters since 2001, dedicating his time to researching, teaching, and advocating for education that respects young people to be meaningfully involved in their learning.
 He has taught in democratic, progressive, and conventional school settings and earned a Masters Degree in Education from Vermont College of Union Institute and University.
 Dana has published essays in various education journals, and collaborates with others locally, nationally, and internationally to advance democratic education.
-He brings to IDEA his commitment to youth engagement and democratic practice, national and international education connections, and his strengths in research, education theory and analysis, and critically listening to the viewpoints of others.
-Dana lives in Minneapolis, MN, with his partner and fellow educator, Julie Hill.
+Dana lives in Minneapolis with his partner and fellow educator, Julie Hill, and their son Myles.

 Contact: dbennis [at] democraticeducation.org 1-800-878-5740, ext.
 4